patchboard/patchboard-py/README.md

 patchboard-py: A Python client for Patchboard APIs

-patchboard-py is still beta code but is in active development.
+patchboard-py is still alpha code but is in active development.
 Bug reports and patches welcome.

-Install:
+Install patchboard-py:

 1. Install a python 2.7 environment (the nicest way to do this is with pyenv and virtualenv).
 It is developed under 2.7.7, and while it may work with